akhlaqahmad/asbhive-alumni/README.md

 For issues and questions:
 1. Check the troubleshooting section
+2. Verify your Gemini API key configuration
-2. Review the GitHub issues
+3. Review the GitHub issues
-3. Contact the development team
+4. Contact the development team

 ---